Are you using LinkedIn search but still not finding the right prospects?

 It's about finding why now.

-And once you see that, LinkedIn stops being a social network—and starts becoming a predictable growth engine.
+And once you see that, LinkedIn stops being a social network -- and starts becoming a predictable growth engine.

 LinkedIn advanced search filters are tools that help you narrow search results by specific criteria like job title, company size, industry, location, seniority, hiring activity, and more.
 Instead of browsing profiles manually, filters let you quickly surface people, companies, and opportunities that match your exact requirements.

 Start broad and apply filters gradually.
 Begin with one or two high-impact filters, review the results, then add more constraints only if needed.
 Over-filtering too early can hide ideal prospects due to incomplete or inaccurate LinkedIn profile data.
+If you see fewer than 50 results, consider removing a filter.

-Founders, marketers, sales teams, recruiters, job seekers, and consultants all benefit—but only if they use filters with intent.
+Founders, marketers, sales teams, recruiters, job seekers, and consultants all benefit -- but only if they use filters with intent.
 The more clearly you define your goal, the more powerful LinkedIn search becomes.